 Add a third of the whipped egg whites to the chilled citrus curd and mix to lighten the texture of the curd.
 Gently fold the remaining egg whites in.

-Whip the heavy cream with the vanilla extract until stiff peaks form.
+Whip the heavy cream or lactose-free whipping cream with the vanilla extract until stiff peaks form.
 Gently fold the whipped cream into the citrus mousse.
 Fold until the cream is smoothly incorporated.

 Divide the macerated strawberries between the verrines, saving about ½ cup [125 ml] to top each portion.
 Fill the verrines with citrus mousse, top with the remaining strawberries and top with fresh mint leaves, if desired.
 Serve immediately or chill until service.